UMN-VR/UMN-VR.github.io/index.md

 ## About

 We are a student group that meets occasionally in the HSL virtual reality lab.
 We make VR apps, 360 videos, and much more.
-We are known for the 360 Drone videos and VR experiences created by Felipe.
 We were founded by Felipe Galindo with the help of staff member Charlie Heinz in 2021.

 ## Founding Members: